 Instruction to the editor: Please update paragraphs below:

 If SendFrameType parameter of TxOptions is COMPACT_FRAME, then the transmitted frame is a Compact frame with its contents specified using the elements of the CompactFrameDescriptor as defined in Table 1.
 For Compact frames SrcAddrMode and DstAddrMode values are either NONE, or COMPACT.

+If the private address defined in 10.39.11.1.2.1 is used:

+when SrcAddrMode is COMPACT, the SourceIrk contains the IRK of the transmitting device.

-If the SrcAddrMode and DstAddrMode are COMPACT, then the SourceIrk and DstAddr contain the IRK of the transmitting device and the receiving device respectively.
+when DstAddrMode is COMPACT, the DstAddr contains the IRK of the receiving device.

 The CompactFrameID parameter in the CompactFrameDescriptor determines whether the Compact frame RPA Hash field is generated using the transmitter IRK or using the receiver IRK.
+If the public address defined in 10.39.11.1.2.2 is used, then SourceIrk contains the IRK as shown in Figure 39.

+(#323) NOTE – If the value of the CompactFrameID parameter in the CompactFrameDescriptor is set to 12 (Public Advertising Poll), the Address2 field in SourceIrk is not used.

 (pp. 30 line #10)

 If the received packet contains a Compact frame, then the CompactFrameDescriptor structure conveys the Compact frame's content information.
 For Compact frames, if either SrcAddrMode or DstAddrMode values are COMPACT, then depending on the CompactFrameID conveyed in the CompactFrameDescriptor either the SrcAddr or DstAddr parameters contain the IRK that resulted from successful resolution of the RPA Hash field value and RPA Prand field value within the received Compact frame.

+If the public address defined in 10.39.11.1.2.2 is used, then SrcAddr contains the IRK as shown in Figure 39.

+NOTE – If the value of the CompactFrameID parameter in the CompactFrameDescriptor is set to 12 (Public Advertising Poll), the Address2 field in SrcAddr is not used.

 (pp. 76 line #1)